 How can AI help me create charts and graphs?

 AI tools can be a game-changer in your prep time.
-You can describe what you need.
+They can help you with graphs and charts based on your instructions.
 Try something like, “Create a line graph showing class attendance over five weeks”, and the AI will automatically generate it for you.
-Many AI tools can also recommend the best chart type based on your data, label everything correctly, and make the graph look age-appropriate.
+However, to get the best output, you should provide your classroom context in your AI prompts.
+Some teaching-focused AI tools like Monsha can also recommend the best chart type based on your data, label everything correctly, and make the graph look age-appropriate.
 It’s like having a digital assistant that understands what teachers need.

 How can I make sure my charts match curriculum standards?